cornish-tools/cornish-spellchecker/README.md

-# Cornish Spell Checker
+# Cornish Spell-Checker

-This is a spellchecker for the Cornish language.
+This is a spell-checker for the Cornish language.
 It uses wordlists in the Standard Written Form that cover both Middle and Late Cornish combined.
-The spellchecker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework, such as LibreOffice and Firefox.
+The spell-checker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework, such as LibreOffice and Firefox.

 ## Scores